TV Capacitor Replacement Introduction

 Step 3: Visual Inspection

-Before testing the capacitors, perform a visual inspection:- Check for any bulging, leaking, or ruptured capacitors.
+- Check for any bulging, leaking, or ruptured capacitors.
 A healthy capacitor should have a flat top, but may still be discolored or appear to be leaking glue.

 - Inspect the solder joints and traces on the board for any signs of damage or cracks in the solder or the board its mounted in.